CBepler/lexer/README.md

   * `\s`: ascii-whitespace
   * `\w`: ascii-word_character

-Note that while the regular expression suports the full unicode character set, the escape characters only work for ascii
+Note that while the regular expressions suports the full unicode character set, the escape characters \d, \s, and \w only work for ascii

 ---